praveenk2k7/Stock_prediction/README.md

 The plot shows there is a deop at 2013 adn the ideal stock return is based on return as high or stable.

+# Feature Engineering

+It is important to clean the data before using them in the model.
+In our dataset, we
-# Task 1: 3 different regression models to predict the price
+# Regression models to predict the price

+**Linear Regression**